 Bettina Matzkuhn - Artist Statement

 Fibre interests me as a visual language.
 Textiles have a long history of incorporating social and personal stories.
 I see my work as a part of this continuum.
 The versatile threads and textiles that I use form a vocabulary I have cultivated since childhood.
-While this medium may seem archaic, I use it to speak of contemporary issues.
+I use it to speak of contemporary issues.

 My work is about places I have encountered in person, and how the human presence –including mine– affects them.
 I grew up around sailboats on BC’s coast, and hike in many corners of Canada, which translates into a love of charts, maps, symbols, weather and landscape.
 My interest in local ecologies represents an ongoing learning and increasing alarm as the climate crisis intensifies.

 I gather drawings, notes, newspaper clippings and diagrams in my sketchbooks along with photographs and test samples I make before and during the project itself.
-I have been fortunate to work with mentors f rom different disciplines such as sailmaking, meteorology and biology.
-Materials –from synthetics to recycled clothing to assorted threads– serve the concept and bring their own histories and connotations.
+I have been fortunate to work with mentors from different disciplines such as sailmaking, meteorology and biology.
+Materials –from synthetics to recycled clothing to assorted threads– serve as my vocabulary and bring their own histories and connotations.
 I use a sewing machine as a construction tool, but hand embroidery lends itself best to extreme detail.
 Details allow me to convey an intimate sense of a place or a surface.
 The sheen, colours and textures of my materials convey opulence.
 I can think of nothing more opulent than the living world.